Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

     /// If you set this option to true, the SDK will download the models relevant for this version from Passio's bucket. public var sdkDownloadsModels: Bool

+    /// If you set this option to true, the SDK will not download the ML models and Visual and Packaged food detection won't work, only Barcode and NutritionFacts will work. public var remoteOnly: Bool

     /// If you have problems configuring the SDK, set debugMode = 1 to get more debugging information. public var debugMode: Int